kleijnweb/swagger-bundle/README.md

 Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig.

-**HEADS UP:** _You are looking at the main (4.0 ALPHA) development line, which is PHP 7 only.
+**HEADS UP:** _You are looking at the main (4.0 BETA) development line, which is PHP 7 only.
 SwaggerBundle 3.x is stable, maintained, and works with PHP 5.4+._

 For a working example, check out https://github.com/kleijnweb/swagger-bundle-example.